What Is Boudoir Photography? A Complete Definition — Photography Shark

 Chris McCarthy

-If you want a tight, accurate definition: boudoir photography is intimate, semi-clothed studio portraiture, captured privately, intended primarily for the subject themselves.
+If you want a tight, accurate definition of boudoir photography: boudoir photography is intimate, semi-clothed studio portraiture, captured privately, intended primarily for the subject themselves.
 That definition does some work — every part of it matters.

 Each of those qualifiers excludes adjacent genres.
 Glamour photography, for instance, can look similar but tends to be more performative and aesthetic-driven, often without the intimacy.
 Editorial fashion uses similar lighting and framing but is shot for publication, not for the subject.